 In-person

-The retreats, which are integrated in the middle of the program, take place in July and November in the Netherlands.
+The retreat, which is integrated in the middle of the program, takes place in November in the Netherlands.
 This format provides ample time for preparation and integration.

 Psilocybin truffles, legal in the Netherlands, are used during the retreat.
 Kiyumi’s retreat team of experienced practitioners support your preparation, journey, and integration process.